 - When purchasing and gifting vouchers please list name as it is listed on their passport

-- Rates are per person based on double occupancy.
+- Rates are per person based on double occupancy (two people sharing a room).
 Each of two guests must purchase an Escape and arrange to stay together at the hotel.
-Single occupancy requires an additional fee of $200
+Single occupancy requires an additional $200 due at booking

-- Land only packages (without flights) include Three Nights' Hotel Accommodations, Three Nights Camping, Six Breakfast, Five Lunches, and Four Dinners
+- Land-Only Packages Include Three Nights' Hotel Accommodations, Three Nights Camping, Six Breakfasts, Five Lunches, and Four Dinners

-- All vouchers include Round-Trip Airport Transfers, Ground Transportation between All Sites, All Tours, Activities, Entrance Admissions, and Hotel Fees
+- All Options Include Ground Transportation Between All Sites, All Tours, Activities, Entrance Admissions, and Hotel Fees

-- Voucher does not include gratuities, personal or baggage insurance, meals, snacks or drinks not specified in the itinerary, other personal expenses, passport and visa fees (visa obtained upon arrival for US and Canadian passport holders)
+- Does not include international airfare, gratuities, meals, snacks or drinks not specified in the itinerary, other personal expenses, passport and visa fees (visa obtained upon arrival for US and Canadian passport holders)

-- Review the State Department's website for passport/visa requirements and important announcements before traveling to your destination
+- Review the State Department's website for passport (minimum 6 month validity)/visa requirements and important announcements before traveling to your destination

 - The promotional value is valid only for date range purchased and may not be exchanged or redeemed for any other dates